Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Introduction

 Here, we tailor the rapid distribution of the optically deposited energy within a Pt-Cu-Ni heterostructure by inserting an insulating MgO interlayer that stops the heat transport via electrons.
 We quantify the resulting strain response of the metallic layers via ultrafast X-ray diffraction (UXRD), to deduce the tailored heat transport and the shape of the strain pulses.
-The transient response for the buried functional Ni layer strongly depends on the position of the MgO interlayer either before or after the Cu layer.
+The transient response of the buried functional Ni layer strongly depends on the position of the MgO interlayer either before or after the Cu layer.
 Utilizing the polar time-resolved magneto-optical Kerr effect (trMOKE), we probe the laser-induced change of the out-of-plane magnetization and identify the mechanisms (demagnetization, quasi-static strain and propagating strain), which drive coherent precession as function of the angle of the external magnetic field provided by a rotatable permanent magnet.
-We observe a pronounced dependence of the angle-dependent precession amplitude on the heterostructure design, which we capture by a model of the effective field as input for the Landau-Lifshitz Gilbert (LLG) equation.
+We observe a pronounced dependence of the angle-dependent precession amplitude on the heterostructure design.
+We model the different responses of the heterostructures with a unique set of parameters by inputting the transient strain and heat - quantified by UXRD - into the Landau-Lifshitz Gilbert (LLG) equation.
 We discuss the concepts of how heterostructure design can control magnetization precession: The thickness of the propagation layer -- and hence the total multilayer stack -- sets the round trip time, which can be made resonant with the precession frequency that is tuned via the external magnetic field angle.
-The position of the MgO interlayer controls the thickness of the metal transducer and hence tailors the shape of the strain pulses, which are most efficient in driving the magnetization precession by phase-matching the timing of both expansive and compressive strain to the phase of the precession.
-Generally the MgO interlayer disables the ultrafast demagnetization and quasi-static expansion of the Ni layer as driving mechanisms that otherwise drive precession efficiently for out-of-plane external fields.
+The position of the MgO interlayer controls the thickness of the metal transducer and hence tailors the shape of the strain pulses, which are most efficient in driving the magnetization precession by matching the timing of both expansive and compressive strain to the phase of the precession.
+Generally the MgO interlayer - or alternatively any other insulating material - disables the ultrafast demagnetization and quasi-static expansion of the Ni layer as driving mechanisms that otherwise drive precession efficiently for out-of-plane external fields.

 Our report on the combined study of trMOKE and UXRD experiments is structured as follows: Section~\ref{sec:II} presents the magnetization dynamics triggered in three Pt-Cu-Ni heterostructures that only differ in the position of an insulating MgO layer.
 Section~\ref{sec:III} shows how UXRD quantifies the transient strain and heat in these heterostructures, before Section~\ref{sec:IV} discusses a model based on the LLG equation, where the extracted strain profile is used as an input parameter for the transient effective magnetic field.